 Workplace safety should be of paramount concern to everybody.
-Aside from the serious risks of injury and fatalities, poor workplace safety can cost companies substantial time and money and leave employers open to expensive legal liability.
+There are the obvious and serious risks of injury and fatalities, but in addition, poor workplace safety can cost companies substantial time and money and leave employers open to expensive legal liability.

-According to statistics from Safe Work Australia, in 2016 there were over 150 fatalities and 5.6 injuries per million hours worked, costing employers an average of $10,800 per incident in compensation alone.
-While there is obviously a lot of work still to do in increasing workplace safety, these numbers are at their lowest since their peak in 2007, a direct consequence of a greater employer and legislative focus on health and safety professionals and standards.
+According to statistics from Safe Work Australia, in 2016 there were over 150 fatalities and 5.6 injuries per million hours worked, costing employers an average of $10,800 per incident in compensation alone (lost productivity and legal penalties increase this value higher).
+While there is obviously a lot of work still to be done in increasing workplace safety, these numbers are at their lowest since their peak in 2007 — a direct consequence of a greater employer and legislative focus on health and safety professionals and standards.

 Why Health and Safety Professionals Are Important